-Another source of indirect emissions is the purchase of paper used by PSOs.
+Another source of indirect emissions is the purchase of paper.

 Description: Emission factors for office paper are differentiated by size and the percentage of post-consumer recycled (PCR) content in the paper.
-In practice, the PCR content can range between 0 and 100 percent.35
+In practice, the PCR content can range between 0 and 100 percent.38